AWS-Workbench/AWSWorkbenchRelease/docs/properties-editor.md

 				.description("A Demo stack for ArchOps Demo").env(mainStackEnv).stackName("mainStack")
 				.tags(mainStack_tags).terminationProtection(true).build();
 ```
-## Access a method of a variable
+## Access an instance method of a variable (surround by ~ )

-At times you would also need to access amethod of a declared service.
+At times you would need to access a method of a service instance.
 For example [Subnet Builder](https://docs.aws.amazon.com/cdk/api/latest/java/software/amazon/awscdk/services/ec2/Subnet.Builder.html) needs access to ```vpcId``` which can be accessed thru [getVpcId()](https://docs.aws.amazon.com/cdk/api/latest/java/software/amazon/awscdk/services/ec2/Vpc.html#getVpcId--) method of [Vpc](https://docs.aws.amazon.com/cdk/api/latest/java/software/amazon/awscdk/services/ec2/Vpc.html) service.

-To reference this method of a variable in a property, we can surround it by ```~``` .
+To reference this method of a variable in a property, we can surround the expression with ```~```.
 See example below.

 **VPC Properties**